RhenaudTheLukark/Archipelago/worlds/pokemon_emerald/docs/adjuster_en.md

 Once you have said pack, modify the sprites in it at your leisure, but feel free to check the specifications for each folder if you encounter any problem.

-Once a ROM (or AP patch) and a sprite pack is given, you just need to[apply the sprite pack](#applying-the-sprite-pack) and run your adjusted ROM in your emulator of choice, and you're good to go!
+Once a ROM (or AP patch) and a sprite pack is given, you just need to [apply the sprite pack](#applying-the-sprite-pack) and run your adjusted ROM in your emulator of choice, and you're good to go!

 ## Sprite Pack